ismms-himc/cellranger-aws-pipeline-docs/10x_Workflows.md

 In this example a single library is sequenced twice (to get more reads per cell).
 Multiple sequencing runs of the same sample are the reason we are moving towards a Seq-Run FASTQ Set-level organization (rather than a library level only).

-# Default Example: 4-Sample Hashing CITE-seq Run
+## Default Example: 4-Sample Hashing CITE-seq Run

-The spreadsheets produced in the following sections ([10x Technician Spreadsheets], [Processing-Run CSVs], [Cell Ranger Required CSVs], and [Output CSVs]) are based on the following default example: Four biological samples are hashed, ADTs are used to measure three surface markers, and the hashed sample is run on a single 10x chip lane.
+The spreadsheets produced in the following sections ([10x Technician Spreadsheets], [Processing-Run CSVs], [Cell Ranger Required CSVs], and [Output CSVs]) are based on the following default example: Four biological samples are hashed, ADTs are used to measure three surface markers, and the hashed sample is run on a single 10x chip lane (see [Example Experimental Scenarios] for examples with multiple chip lanes).
 The diagram below overviews the workflow from this processing run.

 ```
    Hash     Make         Pool       Seq Pooled  Demulti BCL   Calc FBM     De-hash